Toxocious/Ephemeral/Docs/CONTRIBUTING.md

 1. If you haven't already, create a fork of the Ephemeral repository.
 2. Create a topic branch, and make all of your changes on that branch.
-3. Submit a pull request, use the implemented issue template if it is based on an issue or the new issue template if it is not linked to any issue.
+3. Submit a pull request, providing any essential details and information regarding your code and the issue/feature that you aim to resolve/implement.
 4. Give me a moment.
 Ephemeral is maintained by a single person who does this on their limited free time, so it may take a bit to review your request.
 Bug fixes should be merged in directly, while features usually require Jess's approval.

-If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial][thinkful-pr-tutorial] for a complete walkthrough of the process.
+If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial](https://github.com/Thinkful/guide-github-pull-request/blob/master/index.md) for a complete walkthrough of the process.